FrustratedGameDev/Papers/dimensionsExplained.md

 ## Challenges from v2

 * combine work ownership and job stability?
+No
+* work ownership and dev motivation are both like 'quality of work'
+   * Combine
 * make 'Quality of developer life' dimension?
     - job stability
     - job turnover